microsoft/dstoolkit-mlops-base/README.md

    - For general best-practices, we invite you to visit the official [Cloud Adoption Framework](https://docs.microsoft.com/en-us/azure/cloud-adoption-framework/ready/azure-best-practices/ai-machine-learning-resource-organization?branch=pr-en-us-1541)

-   - if you are starting with MLOps, you will find the necessary Azure Devops pipelines and ARM templates in the folder _infrastructure_ to setup the recommended infrastructure.
+   - if you are starting with MLOps, you will find the necessary Azure Devops pipelines and ARM templates in the folder _infra_ to setup the recommended infrastructure.
 To deploy the infrastructure have a look at [Infrastructure Setup](./docs/how-to/InfrastructureDesign.md).

    - if you already have a preferred architecture and Azure resources, you can delete the infrastructure folder.
 Nevertheless, we invite you to have a look the recommended infrastructure ['AzureDevops'](./docs/how-to/GettingStarted.md#run-the-pipeline).
 To use this template, you need to create a service principal to [manage identities in ADO](https://docs.microsoft.com/en-us/azure/devops/pipelines/library/connect-to-azure?view=azure-devops), (if needed) [connect Azure KeyVault to ADO](https://docs.microsoft.com/en-us/azure/devops/pipelines/release/azure-key-vault?view=azure-devops), and [add environmental variables to in ADO](https://docs.microsoft.com/en-us/azure/devops/pipelines/library/variable-groups?view=azure-devops&tabs=classic).

-2. **Creating your CI/CD Pipeline to Azure Devops.** In the folder **./azure-pipelines** you will find the yaml file to setup your CI/CD pipeline in Azure Devops (ADO).
+2. **Creating your CI/CD Pipeline to Azure Devops.** In the folder **./azure-pipelines** you will find the yaml files to setup your CI/CD pipeline in Azure Devops (ADO).
 To do so, have a look at ['Azure Devops Setup'](./docs/how-to/GettingStarted.md#run-the-pipeline).

-If you have managed to run the entire example, well done !
+If you have managed to run the entire example, well done!
 You can now adapt the same code to your own use case with the exact same infrastructure and CI/CD pipeline.
 To do so, follow these steps:

-1. Add your AML-related variables (model, dataset name, experiment name, pipeline name ...) in [configuration-aml.variable](./configuration/configuration-aml.variables.yml) in the _configuration folder_
+1. Add your AML-related variables (model, dataset name, experiment name, pipeline name ...) in the configuration file [configuration-aml.variables.yml](./configuration/configuration-aml.variables.yml).

-2. Add your infra-related environment variables (azure environment, ...) in [configuration-infra*.variables](./configuration/configuration-infra-DEV.variables.yml) in the _configuration folder_.
-By default, the template provides two yml files for DEV and PROD environment.
+2. Add your infra-related environment variables (azure environment, ...) in [configuration-infra-*.variables.yml](./configuration/configuration-infra-DEV.variables.yml) in the [**./configuration**](./configuration/) folder.
+By default, the template provides two yaml files for DEV and PROD environment.

-3. Add your core machine learning code (feature engineering, training, scoring, etc) in **./src**.
+3. Add your core machine learning code (feature engineering, training, scoring, etc) in [**./src**](./src/).
 We provide the structure of the core scripts.
-You can fill the core scripts with your own functions.
+You can fill the core scripts with your own functionality.

-4. Add your operation scripts that handle the core scripts (e.g sending the training script to a compute target, registering a model, creating an azure ml pipeline,etc) to **operation/execution**.
-We provide some examples to easily setup your experiments and Azure Machine Learning Pipeline
+4. If needed, adapt the ML operation scripts that handle the core scripts (e.g sending the training script to a compute target, registering a model, creating an azure ml pipeline,etc) in [**./mlops**](./mlops/).
+We provide some examples to easily setup your experiments and Azure Machine Learning pipelines.

 The project folders are structured in a way to rapidly move from a notebook experimentation to refactored code ready for deployment as following: ![design folder](docs/media/folder_design.PNG)